Text version of this lessonExpand

 | Inventory and support | Stock readiness, delivery promise, support FAQ, return handling | After-sales issues spike during and after the campaign |

-Campaigns break when everyone is “involved” but nobody owns the final state.
-The calendar should name a real owner for each major workstream so gaps are visible before launch, not after traffic is live.
+Campaigns break when everyone is involved but nobody is responsible for the final state.
+The calendar should name a responsible person or team for each major workstream so gaps are visible before launch, not after traffic is live.

 |---|---|---|---|